rokosylu/LTRSPG-2004/README.markdown

 ![](images/4.4_5_tracert.png)

 >NOTE:
->Your lab output may be different if the ECMP hashed to R2 instead, output using R2 is omitted for brevity.
+>Your lab output may be different if the ECMP hashed to a different path, output using R2 is omitted for brevity.
 <br/><br/>

 ## Task 4.5: Change the Latency value of a link